learn-with-me/Software-Engineering-Fundamentals/devops/docker.md

 # Docker

 > Docker wants you to be able to build, ship and run distributed applications.
 It give you a standard way to package your software, deploy the software and run the software.
 What goes in the container is up to you.
+>
+> A container management that can consistently run software as long as a containerization system exists.

 * Auto-update capability
 * No additional software required such as VirtualBox